 Where is the Jacobite gold?

-It seems there are good reasons to mark this place as a graveyard requiring respect.
-Just in case some treasure hunter might answer the summins of the gold after all these years.
+It seems there are good reasons to mark this as a graveyard requiring respect.
 This is a place steeped in history.
-It may not look like much, but it is certainly one of the most fascinating graveyards Scotland has to offer, considering the treasure.
+It may not look like much, but it is certainly one of the most fascinating graveyards Scotland has to offer, considering the story of the treasure.
 Today, it would be worth about 10 million Pounds Sterling.

 Liked the read?
 There’s more here…